eProsima/FIROS2/README.md

 ### Installation of FIROS2

 Before using *Firos2*, it has to be installed along with the rest of *ROS2* packages of your system.
-If you have followed the *ROS2* installation manual provided [here](https://github.com/ros2/ros2/wiki/Installation) you only need to clone this repository on your *ROS2* workspace.
+If you have followed the *ROS2* <a href="https://index.ros.org/doc/ros2/Installation" target="_blank">installation manual</a> you only need to clone this repository on your *ROS2* workspace.
 For cloning this project and update its submodules at the same time, don't forget to add the *--recursive* option..
 In Linux, these are the steps:

     $ cd ~/ros2_ws/src/ros2/
     $ git clone --recursive https://github.com/eProsima/firos2